jjowens/wordy/README.md

 * WordSmith.FindRepeatedWords(val)

 # Counter
-Counter counts stuff within a string value like counting the number of characters with no spaces, counting the number of vowels, counting the number of lower/upper case characters.
+Counter does sum calculations on a string value like counting white spaces, vowels or lower/upper case characters.

 The following functions are available.